 Scars of war take the longest to heal…

-While Hostiles may present some hard to deal with moments in the aftermath of war and the men who but it serves as salient reminder of the toll that war takes on the lives of men thanks to a gripping performance from its leading man in the tradition of some of the more stronger efforts in the genre of the western in recent memory.
+While Hostiles may present some hard to deal with moments but it serves as salient reminder of the toll that war takes on the lives of men thanks to a gripping performance.

 Hostiles won’t attain the status of classic but it does rank as one of the better recent efforts to come out of the western genre.